Rocky Mountain Power UT Solar Savings: Net Metering, Rates & Rebates (2026)

 Frequently Asked Questions

-The interconnection fee for Rocky Mountain Power UT is approximately $50.
+Rocky Mountain Power UT's interconnection fee is approximately $50, which is minimal for Utah.
 This is a one-time fee to connect your solar system to the grid.
+This minimal fee keeps your upfront solar costs lower.

 SolarSavingsAI Research Team